PiRogueToolSuite/pirogue-os/README.md

-# pi-gen
+# PiRogueOS

-Tool used to create Raspberry Pi OS images.
+Tool based on the one used to create create Raspberry Pi OS images.
 (Previously known as Raspbian).

 ## Dependencies